pyorot/sspc/docs/user.md

 Loads BiT into the default spawn.

 *Notes:*
-* Running this during gameplay causes Link to die immediately (because the current file is still FA), and no title screen appears; press reset first!
+* Running this during gameplay causes Link to die immediately (because the current file is still FA, which just got blanked – see code), and no title screen appears; press reset first!

 *Psuedocode:*
 set spawn data: (BiT defaults) → static data